Mario Batali Accused Of Sexual Misconduct By At Least Four Women

 Celebrity chef Mario Batali has taken a leave of absence from his restaurant company and co-hosting duties on ABC’s The Chew following accusations of sexual misconduct by at least four women.
 According to Eater, which conducted dozens of interviews with the accusers, witnesses and other knowledgeable parties, Batali’s behavior “spans at least two decades,” and the restauranter isn’t denying the accusations either.

-One of the four women Eater spoke with recalled meeting Batali at a New Orleans wine action 10 years ago, when she was a young chef looking to break into the business.
+One of the four women Eater spoke with recalled meeting Batali at a New Orleans wine auction 10 years ago, when she was a young chef looking to break into the business.
 She described him as intoxicated and “creepy,” and after he haphazardly offered her a job worth “double” what she was then making, Batali assaulted her:

 Moments later, someone bumped her glass, spilling wine all over her chest and down her scooped-neck shirt.
 She alleges that Batali began rubbing her breasts with his bare hands while saying something like, “Let me help you with that,” as he groped her chest.
 “He just went to town, and I was so shocked,” the chef says.
 “Jaw on the ground, I just stepped back from him in utter disgust and walked away.”